-Council is going to enter into a Memorandum of Understanding with the Tūtaenui Stream Restoration Society and provide an annual contribution of \$10,000 (Years one to three of the LTP) for operational expenditure.
+Council is going to enter into a Memorandum of Understanding with the Tutaenui Stream Restoration Society and provide an annual contribution of \$10,000 (Years 1-3 of the LTP) for operational expenditure.

 Council has confirmed its funding of \$20,000 per annum and use of a Council vehicle for the Rangitīkei Environment Group.